 There are lots of bees with around 20,000 known distinct species.
 Nonetheless, specific floral traits attract them all.
 Bees are attracted to yellow, blue and ultra-violet colors, they eat pollen and sugary nectar, have a strong sense of smell, and they land on the flowers they pollinate.
-In turn, most bee flowers are either in yellow or blue shades or have nectar guides (petal marks indicating nectar) in these colors or ultra-violet; their nectar is sugary nectar, the flowers are fragrant and they product lots of pollen.
+In turn, most bee flowers are either in yellow or blue shades or have nectar guides (petal marks indicating nectar) in these colors or ultra-violet; their nectar is sugary nectar, the flowers are fragrant and they produce lots of pollen.
 Finally, the flowers are designed for landing, offering bell or bowl shapes like bellflowers (Campanula spp.), heads like sunflowers (Helianthus spp.), or wide tubes like snapdragons (Antirrhinum spp.).
 Planting for bees has become more and more important as bee populations decline.

 Flowers pollinated by birds are usually red or orange because birds are more sensitive to red and insect pollinators are less sensitive to it.
 Red and orange also indicate big nectar rewards, another trait of bird-pollinated flowers.
 Hummingbirds are the most specialized bird pollinators on the planet.
 Hummingbirds are very sensitive to red, hover while feeding, have long beaks/tongues and must consume lots of nectar to keep their wings flapping at 18 to 200 beats per second.
 They also have no sense of smell.
 So hummingbird flowers are odorless, typically red or orange-hued, tubular, nectar-filled and lack landing pads.
 Trumpet creeper (Campsis radicans), red beebalm (Monarda didyma) and fuchsia (Fuchsia spp.) are all hummingbird-pollinated flowers.

 There are nearly as many butterflies as bees with around 17,500 different known species.
 As a group, they all have a weak sense of smell, long curled tongues (probosces), sharp vision, and they must perch to feed.
 So, most butterfly flowers are brightly colored, lack a scent, are shaped for perching and have long, tubular nectaries perfect for a butterfly’s proboscis.
 Everyone wants to invite butterflies to their garden, and there are lots of garden flowers that attract them.
 Madagascar periwinkle, Lantana and phlox blooms are just three examples of the many flowers uniquely designed for butterfly pollination.